Last Updated on

 7. Consider a food plan

-If you know how to forage then get to it.
-Otherwise start making snares with your cordage or other traps.
-Maybe even a small bow or club.
+If you know how to forage for wild edibles then get to it.
+Otherwise start making traps and snares for small game with your cordage from your paracord survival bracelet.
+You could also try making a small bow or club.
 More ways to obtain food means more chances for success.
 Food isn’t an immediate concern but it doesn’t hurt to get a head start and be prepared for the long haul.
+You might also consider one of these survival fishing methods if you have the right gear.

 8. Consider the possibility of moderate to long term survival